Tony Hendra: Freelance editor

 After leaving the Lampoon in 1978, Hendra began working as a freelance editor, writer and actor.
 During the New York newspaper strike of 1978, he edited and co-created the parody Not The New York Times with Rusty Unger, Christopher Cerf, and George Plimpton, and published by Larry Durocher and Josh Feigenbaum.

 In 1979 he co-edited (with Cerf and actor Peter Elbling) The 80s—A Look Back.
 In 1980 he packaged and edited The Sayings of Ayatollah Khomeini aka The Little Green Book of Ayatollah Khomeini, a collection of the Ayatollah's actual teachings with an introduction by Clive Irving, which was regularly featured on Johnny Carson's Tonight Show.

 In 1982 he was editor-in-chief of Off the Wall Street Journal and Off the Wall Street Journal II, which between them sold almost a million copies and featured such contributors as Kurt Andersen.
 Other parodies Hendra created and edited included The Irrational Inquirer, Playboy: the Parody and Not the Bible (1983).
 He was featured on the cover of Newsweek (25 April 1983) with Sean Kelly and Alfred Gingold.
-Hendra was a writer for and became editor-in-chief of Spy Magazine from 1993–94.
+Hendra was a writer for and became editor-in-chief of Spy Magazine in the 1990s.